About the Neighborhoods at Risk Tool

 - People without health insurance

-- Area in 500-year floodplain, defined as the percent of area that intersects with the 500-year floodplain, which includes all 100-year floodplain areas.
+- Flood: Area in floodplain.
+The percentage of tract area that intersects with the 500-year floodplain, which includes all 100-year floodplain areas.
+Data are from FEMA.

 Climate projections.
 Neighborhoods at Risk uses climate projection data from the Northeast Regional Climate Center’s Applied Climate Information System representing LOCA Scenarios developed for the Fourth National Climate Assessment.
 There are four climate projections variables: